oeg-upm/PODIO/queries/README.md

 }
 ```

-### CQ15: How much legislative and propaganda activity has the PSOE had during its governments in each legislature?
+### CQ15: How much legislative and propaganda activity have the spanish leftist parties had during their governments in each legislature?

 ```
 PREFIX dc: <http://purl.org/dc/elements/1.1/>